alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 #### 3.0 Raymarched Clouds
 #### 4.0 Raymarched 4D Environment
-#### 5.0 Snowstorm System
+#### 5.0 Snowstorm System - Soul Shard

+* I assisted the [19 Souls on Board](https://www.19soulsonboard.com/about) team at FIEA as a technical artist this summer for their capstone project [Soul Shard](https://store.steampowered.com/app/2005820/Soul_Shard/).
+The game is getting processed by Steam and will be out soon!
+* As a part of this

 #### 6.0 Hypercasual Concept Pitches
 #### 7.0 Retro Shader
-#### 8.0 Pixel Art
+#### 8.0 Pixel Art - Doge to the Moon

-* While competing for the Opera GX Game Jam, I worked upon Pixel Art of various characters of our game Doge 2 The Moon.
+* While competing for the Opera GX Game Jam, I worked upon Pixel Art of various characters of our game Doge to The Moon.
 * All of these Pixel Arts were made using the GameMaker Studio 2's Sprite Editor.
 * You can try the game [here](https://gamejolt.com/games/doge2themoon/636263).